Colic Relief Tips for Parents with Colicky Babies

 Even though no one completely understands colic, let’s make two assumptions: First, baby has pain in the gut.
 Secondly, the whole baby is upset as a result.
-Treatment, therefore, is aimed at relaxing the whole baby and particularly the baby’s abdomen.
+Treatment for colic relief, therefore, is aimed at relaxing the whole baby and particularly the baby’s abdomen.

 While parents need to experiment with comforting measures, most of them come down to motion, untensing tiny tummies, and administering the right touch at the right time.
-Some strategies to try are:
+Some strategies for colic relief to try are:

 Feeding too much, too fast, can increase intestinal gas from the breakdown of excessive lactose, either in mother’s milk or in formula.
 As a rule of thumb, feed your baby twice as often and half as much.
 A baby’s tummy is around the size of her fist.
 To appreciate the discrepancy between usual feeding volume and tummy size, place your baby’s fist next to a bottle filled with four to six ounces of formula or breastmilk.
 It’s no wonder tiny tummies get tense.

 Here are some carrying positions that work particularly well for fathers who call them favorite fuss-busters: Football hold.
 Place your baby stomach-down along your forearm, with his head near the crook of your elbow and his legs straddling your hand.
 Press your forearm into baby’s tense abdomen.
 Or, try reversing this position so that his cheek lies in the palm of your hand, his abdomen along your forearm, and his crotch snuggled into the crook of your elbow.